polkadot-developers/knowledgebase/current/runtime/metadata.md

 ## How to Use
 ### Rust
-The easiest way to get the metadata is by querying the automatically generated JSONRPC function `state_getMetadata` (client/rpc-api/src/state/mod.rs in substrate repository).
-This will return a Vector of SCALE-encoded bytes (`Bytes` where `Bytes` is a newstruct wrapping a `Vec<u8>`).
+The easiest way to get the metadata is by querying the automatically generated JSONRPC function `state_getMetadata`.
+This will return a vector of SCALE-encoded bytes.
 If using rust you can decode into the `RuntimeMetadataPrefixed` struct using substrate 'frame-metadata' and 'parity-scale-codec' libraries.
 Older versions of metadata would need to be decoded into their corresponding versioned `RuntimeMetadataPrefixed`.
-Some helpful libraries, `substrate-subxt` fetch the metadata and decodes it into the latest `RuntimeMetadataPrefixed` struct and converts it into a helpful format for you, while `desub` doesn't fetch metadata from RPC, it will decode and convert historical metadata from version 8.
-Effort is underway to combine desub/subxt.
-Once decoded into `RuntimeMetadataPrefixed` the struct may be serialized into JSON with serde.
+Some helpful libraries like `substrate-subxt` fetch the metadata and decode them into the latest `RuntimeMetadataPrefixed` data structure, while `desub` doesn't fetch metadata from RPC, it will decode and convert historical metadata from version 8.
+Once decoded into `RuntimeMetadataPrefixed` the structure may be serialized into JSON with serde.
 If you'd prefer to use the RPC more directly, the (JSONRPC)[https://github.com/paritytech/jsonrpc] or (jsonrpsee)[https://github.com/paritytech/jsonrpsee] libraries provide an interface to do so from rust, and both are created with substrate/polkadot in mind.

 ### Javascript